 Step 7: Feedback Loop with the Compensation Team

-Recruiters should maintain a continuous dialogue with the compensation team, especially if they encounter recurrent issues like qualified candidates perceiving the pay range as too low.
+Recruiters should maintain a continuous dialogue with the compensation strategy team, especially if they encounter recurrent issues like qualified candidates perceiving the pay range as too low.
 This feedback can prompt HR to conduct competitive pay analysis and adjust ranges if necessary.

 Wrapping Up